KtheVeg/jar-infection-scanner-universal/README.md

 This tool was also co-developped by [@SSUnlimited9](https://github.com/SSUnlimited9)

-## Warnings
-This tool is currently not fully developped.
-This tool should assist with finding potential malware, but in its current state is not fully tested.
-I'm not responsible for damages caused by the tool.

 ## Usage
 Requires .NET 6 runtime.
 You can install it using [this link](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).